lmeireles/resume/README.md

 ## PROFESSIONAL INFO

+ **Oct/2018 - Present - Abril:** Sr Full Stack Engineer<br/>
+ **Description:** Development and support of the crypto mobile application Nash.<br/>
+ Work together with the team using ReactNative and some other native modules to build and maintain the application with high security standards and always focusing on the best performance and experience for end users.

- **Oct/2018 - Present - Abril:** Tech Lead / Full Stack Developer<br/>
+ **Oct/2018 - Mar/2020 - Abril:** Tech Lead / Full Stack Developer<br/>
  **Description:** Development and support of the GoRead Mobile and Web platform applications.<br/>
  The mobile application needed to be created again from scratch and, for that I was choose to do all the Technical leadership, task scouting and architecture for the new app version.
 In the new mobile app we used React Native.
 The application has more than 500 thousands downloads of magazines per month, and it's API is used by other Applications in the company, accounting more than 80 million requests/month, which requires an high availability architecture,  we are using AWS for our infrastructure and CI/CD techniques.<br/>
- Using Ruby (Rails and Sinatra) for the APIs; Html5, CSS3, Angular and Rails for the web application.<br/>
+ Using Ruby (Rails and Sinatra) for the former APIs and Node.js for the new proxy created for the app; Html5, CSS3, Angular and Rails for the web application.<br/>

  **Feb/2018 - Oct/2018 - Affinibox:** Full Stack Developer<br/>
  **Description:** Development and support of the WhiteLabel platform, using AWS, Laravel for the APIs, React for the web application and React Native for creating custom applications for the platform's various clients.<br/>

  **Jun/2016 - Feb/2018 - MoovenConsulting:** Tech Lead / Full Stack Developer<br/>
  **Description:** Technical leadership, task scouting, scrum.<br/>
-Analysis, architecture, development and maintenance of mobile applications, websites and applications using React, ReactNative, Ionic 2+, Angular 2+, Node, PHP (Laravel, Yii2, Wordpress), Ruby (Ruby on Rails), MongoDb, MySql.<br/>
+Analysis, architecture, development and maintenance of mobile applications, websites and mobile applications using React, ReactNative, Ionic 2+, Angular 2+, Node, PHP (Laravel, Yii2, Wordpress), Ruby (Ruby on Rails), MongoDb, MySql.<br/>
  **Some Clients:** Hyundai, RaiaDrogasil, Marisa, Labedu, Música Colaborativa...

  **Jan/2016 - Jun/2016 - G&P:** Developer<br/>
  **Description:** Analysis, architecture and development of web systems for the São Paulo government based on .NET, Oracle, KnockoutJs, Unity3D and webservices.

  **Dez/2013 – Dez/2015 – Agência Engine:** Full Stack Developer<br/>
- **Description:** Analysis, architecture, development and maintenance of websites and applications using PHP (Wordpress, Yii2, CodeIgniter), JavaScript, jQuery, CSS3, HTML5 and creation of mobile applications using JAVA (Android) and Ionic (Multiplatform).<br/>
+ **Description:** Analysis, architecture, development and maintenance of websites and applications using PHP (Wordpress, Yii2, CodeIgniter), Node, jQuery, CSS3, HTML5 and creation of mobile applications using JAVA (Android) and Ionic (Multiplatform).<br/>
  **Some Clients:** Microsoft Brasil, Plano&Plano, Cyrela, SkipHop, Ergobaby, Danone...

  **Oct/2011 – Nov/2013 – PRODAM:** Intern<br/>